 What it is, not to get overly psychological, is a perception bias that exists to protect one’s ego.
-It usually can be attributed to people who have a low self-esteem, as it’s a way to mask insecurities with almost a chest-puffing bravado.
+It usually can be attributed to people who have low self-esteem, as it’s a way to mask insecurities with almost a chest-puffing bravado.
 Clearly, it’s not behavior that any reputable leadership theory would recommend.

 But then, those with a self-serving bias are likely not even aware that they’re acting this way.
 It can be difficult to point it out and try to help them see things through a more realistic lens, as the very act of criticizing feeds into the cognitive or perceptual process being criticized.

 The theory of self-serving bias has been around since the late 1960s.
-Austrian psychologist Fritz Heider’s research showed that people make attributions based on their own needs in order to have a higher self-esteem.
-Another study in 1975, argues that people with self-serving bias are not driven by self-esteem but merely seek that reality be consistent with their expectations.
+Austrian psychologist Fritz Heider’s research showed that people make attributions based on their own needs in order to have higher self-esteem.
+Another study in 1975, argues that people with self-serving bias are not driven by self-esteem but merely seek that reality is consistent with their expectations.
 However, if the outcome doesn’t match their expectations, then they’ll blame others or their surroundings over themselves.

 Self-Serving Bias in the Workplace

 Everyone can probably mention an experience on the job where they came across someone with self-serving bias, even if they didn’t know it was called that.
-It’s common enough as to be a trope on sitcoms and an often complained about watercooler subject.
+It’s common enough to be a trope on sitcoms and an often complained about watercooler subject.

 Examples of Self-Serving Bias

-Self-serving bias is exhibited at work in such examples as when someone says they were hired for a position because of personal factors, like their exceptional resume or other sterling qualities.
+Self-serving bias is exhibited at work in such examples as to when someone says they were hired for a position because of personal factors, like their exceptional resume or other sterling qualities.
 But if they don’t get the job, then it’s because of some external factor besides their own shortcomings, like an incompetent organization or a short-sighted hiring manager.
 In the eyes of someone suffering from self-serving bias, it’s never their fault.

 Experiments and research into workplace self-serving bias posit that, in the case of a workplace accident, the victim is likely to blame external factors, while the coworkers and management are more likely to see the accident as a result of the victim’s own actions.
 So you don’t have to be a chronic sufferer of self-serving bias to be influenced by its distortion; it could manifest only occasionally in key instances to normally level-headed parties.

 It becomes clear that self-serving bias in the workplace is an obstacle to productivity, simply by blocking the ability to recognize real problems.
-Self-serving bias can cloud a person’s judgement and put the entire project in jeopardy because someone is unable to take responsibility or evaluate a situation fairly.
+Self-serving bias can cloud a person’s judgment and put the entire project in jeopardy because someone is unable to take responsibility or evaluate a situation fairly.
 Therefore, it can impact someone’s ability to read data and make smart decisions at critical business junctures.